-In 2005, the astronomers sent a spacecraft called Venus Express to study Venus from close by.
+In 2005, they sent a spacecraft called Venus Express to study this alien world from close by.
 It has been orbiting the planet ever since.
-Unfortunately, the weather on Venus is always cloudy: the planet is constantly covered with a thick layer of clouds.
+Unfortunately, the weather on Venus is always cloudy.
+The planet is covered with a thick layer of clouds.
 So the spacecraft can’t directly look for volcanoes on the surface.
-The astronomers therefore used a trick: they searched for a special gas that is released during volcanic outbursts.
+The astronomers had to use a trick: they searched for a special gas that is released during volcanic outbursts.
 This gas is sometimes visible above Venus’ thick clouds, so Venus Express can spot it.
-Using the spacecraft, they observed large changes in the amounts of the gas on top of the clouds.
-They think that these gas outbursts must be coming from volcanoes.
+Using the spacecraft, they saw large changes in the amount of the gas above the clouds.
+It looks like volcanoes are active on Venus!

-Previously, Venus Express found another clue for volcanic activity.
+Earlier, Venus Express found another clue for volcanic activity.
 It has a special camera that can peek through the deck of clouds and see temperature differences.
-With this, it got a glimpse of something that looked like hot flowing lava.
-It seems that our neighbour not only has a rough climate - with heavy storms and hot temperatures – but a violent surface as well.
+With this, the spacecraft got a glimpse of something that looked like hot flowing lava!
+It seems that our neighbour not only has a rough climate—with heavy storms and hot temperatures—but a violent surface as well.